 Research Overview and RA Duties:

 The research we conduct in the lab falls under the broad category of close relationships and health.
-Most of the studies we conduct are focused on this topic, and can involve participants ranging from undergraduates to married couples to cancer survivors.
-The RAs we hire are involved in a variety of different activities during a given semester.
-For example, students often enter data into the computer, code video tapes, and clean data.
-They also interact with participants by conducting interviews, scheduling participants, and administering questionnaires.
-We collect blood and saliva from our participants; undergraduates are not responsible for collecting blood, but they must be comfortable being around when a blood draw is occurring.
+Most of the studies we conduct are focused on this topic, and can involve participants ranging from undergraduates to married couples from the community.
+The RAs we hire are involved in a variety of different activities during a given semester, depending on what they are hired for.
+For example, students might enter data into the computer, code video tapes, and clean data.
+They also might interact with participants by conducting interviews, scheduling participants, and administering questionnaires.
+We collect blood and saliva from our participants; undergraduates are not responsible for collecting blood, but they must be comfortable being around when a blood draw is occurring if they are helping with a study where that is happening.

 - Availability for at least 6 hours per week (9 preferred)

-- Available for our weekly lab meeting Wednesdays 2:30-3:30pm (required of all RAs)
+- Available for our weekly lab meeting Wednesdays 2:30-3:30pm (only required of students in certain positions; more details provided during interview)

 - GPA of at least 3.0